mbabynames search ✿

 Gloria Kate

-"noble and strong" (Gloria) meets "pure" (Kate).
+"glory" (Gloria) meets "pure" (Kate).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Gloria needs a shorter middle to stay balanced.
 Kate does that.

 Gloria Pearl